Using backpacks for various purposes can help your child develop properly. You should send your kid to school with a

-If your bones do not have adequate density, this in essence means that your bones are weak and could become susceptible to injury.
-With low bone density or weak bones, a person can easily fracture or break a bone by falling or impacting the bone in any way.
-Indeed, you CAN increase your bone density by doing weight-bearing activities and exercises like walking .
+If your bones do not have adequate density, this, in essence, means that your bones are weak and could become susceptible to injury.
+With low bone density or weak bones, a person can easily fracture or break a bone by falling or impacting the bone.
+Indeed, you CAN increase your bone density by doing weight-bearing activities and exercises like walking.

 Burn those calories

 You can burn calories through physical exercise and activity.
-Walking and other physical activities can vary daily in relation to the calories that are burnt .
+Walking and other physical activities can vary the number of calories burnt daily.

-By carrying something heavy… and heavy backpacks are included… you could be doing some EXTRA WORK… and this means that you are BURNING EXTRA CALORIES TOO!
-Great news, right!
+For carrying something heavy… backpacks are included.
+You could be doing some EXTRA WORK, which means that you are BURNING EXTRA CALORIES TOO!
+Great news, right?

 Build that endurance!

-YES, slow and steady can sometimes win the race… the race of endurance.
-Meaning, do not try to load up a backpack or bag to its upper limit all at once.
+YES, slow and steady can sometimes win the race… the endurance race.
 Take your time and do it GRADUALLY.
+Do not try to load up a backpack or bag to its upper limit all at once.

 BUILD UP THE ENDURANCE and let your body gradually catch up as it feels the extra exertion at first.
-Sometimes, the body does not actually notice the increased weight or the mind is focused on other things and the newly added weight makes little or no difference.
+Sometimes, the body does not notice the increased weight or the mind.
+It focuses on other things, and the newly added weight makes little or no difference.
 Then, over time, your kid becomes able to endure the weight.

-The GREAT NEWS ABOUT THIS is that you’ll HAVE the ENDURANCE when you need it!
-By boosting your endurance, you also get stronger, and your kid can experience the same benefits, too.
+The GREAT news is that you’ll HAVE the emergency when you need it!
+You also get stronger by boosting your endurance, and your kid can experience the same benefits.